zjunlp/InstructCell/README.md

 <h2 id="4">🌻 Acknowledgement</h2>

-We would like to express our sincere gratitude to the excellent work [ALBEF](https://github.com/salesforce/ALBEF), [scvi-tools](https://github.com/scverse/scvi-tools).
+We would like to express our sincere gratitude to the excellent work [ALBEF](https://github.com/salesforce/ALBEF), and [scvi-tools](https://github.com/scverse/scvi-tools).

 <h2 id="5">🔖 Citation</h2>